 The initial pay scale for heavy equipment mechanics/technicians typically ranges from $37 to $43 per hour, while experienced professionals can command wages from $50 plus per hour.

 A career in this field promises competitive financial rewards and offers robust job security, given the continuous demand for specialized expertise.

 enjoy competitive pay in your next manufacturing job

-Pay isn't everything, and you may want to consider negotiating some other perks and compensation when you take on a new position.
-But pay is definitely important, which is why you should consider all your options before you say yes to an offer.
+Pay isn't everything, and you should consider negotiating other perks and compensation when you take on a new position.
+But pay is important, so you should consider all your options before saying yes to an offer.

 The manufacturing industry offers fantastic career opportunities and strong salaries, making it an attractive option for job seekers.
 Randstad can help you start one of these hands-on, rewarding careers.